 History of the Victor Harbor Rock ’N’ Roll Festival

-The Victor Harbor Rock ’N’ Roll Festival kicked off in 2008 as a way to bring some energy and colour to our seaside town.
-What started as a one-day celebration of 1950s rock and roll – with live music, dancing, and classic cars – quickly became something much bigger.
-Right from the beginning, it was all about community, connection, and having a good time.
+The Victor Harbor Rock ’N’ Roll Festival began in 2008 as a way to bring a burst of colour and energy to our seaside town.
+What started as a one-day celebration of 1950s rock ’n’ roll — with live music, dancing and classic cars — quickly became something much bigger.
+From the beginning, it was about community, connection, and having a good time.

-By 2009, the event had already doubled in size, stretching out across the whole weekend.
-More stages popped up, the car display grew, and dancers took to the streets.
+By 2009, the event had already doubled in size and expanded into a full weekend.
+More stages appeared, the car display grew, and dancers took to the streets.
 Locals and visitors alike embraced the vintage spirit, turning the festival into a regular fixture on Victor Harbor’s calendar.

 FLASHBACK: